tlswg/tls13-spec/draft-ietf-tls-tls13.md

 as well as references to more detailed work in the research literature which provides more formal definitions.

-Because TLS is a modular protocol, we cover properties of the handshake separately from those of the record layer.
+We cover properties of the handshake separately from those of the record layer.

 ## Handshake {#security-handshake}

 The TLS handshake is an Authenticated Key Exchange (AKE) protocol which is intended to provide both one-way authenticated (server-only) and mutually authenticated (client and server) functionality.
-At the completion of the handshake, each side outputs its view on the following properties.
+At the completion of the handshake, each side outputs its view on the following values:

 - A "session key" from which can be derived a set of working keys.
 - A set of cryptographic parameters (algorithms, etc.)